RuiCunhaM/template-amc-informatics-exam/README.md

     - $(3 - 1) * (1/3)$
   - Etc...

 - **Open Answer** questions are required to be manually graded from 0-100% with 10% intervals, that is, 0 to 1 with 0.1 increments.
 E.g. 0, 0.1, 0.2, 0.3, 0.4,..., 1.
-Refer to [Manually grading questions](#manually-grading-questions) for more details.
+Refer to [Manually grading open answer questions](#manually-grading-open-answer-questions) for more details.

 > [!CAUTION]
 > When exporting marks into a CSV, AMC uses `.` for decimal values.
 This can cause issues when loading values in some spreadsheet programs (e.g. Google Sheets).
 Make sure to proper format your cells to ensure they are interpreted as a numeric value!